mntmn/interim/README.md

 Bomberjacket OS is a radical new operating system with a focus on minimalism.
 It steals conceptually from Lisp machines and Plan 9.

+There are currently two targets: Intel x86_64 PC and 32-bit ARM (currently Raspberry Pi Model B which is ancient ARMv6).
+Patches to bootstrap on 32-bit x86 are welcome.

 ![Bomberjacket OS Logo](http://dump.mntmn.com/bjos.png)

 ![Bomberjacket OS Screenshot](http://dump.mntmn.com/bjos-mar17-2015.png)